Rajan316/healthcare-analytics/README.md

 • Test results<br />
 Exams and questions expanded over time.<br />
 ## Dataset description
-The dataset is a rather small subset of possible FHS dataset, having 4240 observations and 16 variables. <br />
+The dataset is a rather small subset of possible FHS dataset, having 4240 observations and 16 variables. <br />  The models are supposed to predict coronary heart disease(CHD) in ten years.

 Attributes:
 1. gender : the gender of the observations.
 The variable is a binary named “male” in the dataset.